a1mzone/geospatial-stack/README.md

 This is the setup for a GeoMesa Accumulo stack running in a self hosted environment.

+At the moment these plays do the majority of the setup for Zookeeper, Hadoop and Accumulo.

+In the future GeoMesa with Spark and Toree will be included.

 ### Structure

     /data/datastore/hadoop                      --> Hadoop user home directory